When you’re a teenager it’s easy to be led astray.

 “Do you two have a minute to talk?” he asked.

 “Sure,” Greg said.
 “Only thing, we told my folks that we’d be home by ten o’clock.”

 “This will only take a few minutes.
 Come on into my office and have a seat.”

 He didn’t close the door after they’d entered, so that made both boys relax.

 “Being a doctor, and the doctor who treated Greg while he was in St. Mark’s Hospital, I want to make sure that you’re both going to see your family doctors and get checked out.
 Greg, did you get that prescription filled and start taking the medication I prescribed?”

 “I gave the prescription to my Mom.
-She said she’d get it filled today and she’s going to call Doctor Cardin’s office and make an appointment for me and Jay to see him at the same time.”
+She said she’d get it and the prescription Jay got filled today and she’s going to call Doctor Cardin’s office and make an appointment for me and Jay to see him at the same time.”

 “Ryan tells me you’re living with Greg’s family now, Jay.”